jgrajale/CIT360/Portfolio/Threads/Notes.md

   * Implementing Interface
   * Extending a class

- * Extending a class is the way Java inherits methods and variables from a parent class.
+Extending a class is the way Java inherits methods and variables from a parent class.

+Interfaces provide a way for programmers to lay the groundwork of a class.
+They are used to design the requirements for a set of classes to implement.
+The interface sets everything up, and the class or classes that implement the interface do all the work.

  * Controller - Controller acts on both model and view.
 It controls the data flow into model object and updates the view whenever data changes.
 It keeps view and model separate.